Culture and Horticulture

 Dein Warenkorb enthält vorbestellbare Artikel, die in einer separaten Bestellung abgeschlossen werden müssen.
 Schließe erst die Bestellung für deinen bestehenden Warenkorb ab oder leere ihn.

 With interest in natural, sustainable, organic and local food at an all-time high, people are looking beyond their farmers markets and CSA cooperatives to hyperlocal ways of growing healthy, delicious produce in urban gardens and their own backyards.
 Culture and Horticulture details time-tested methods that are as effective today as they were hundreds of years ago.
-On the practical front, the book works as a manual for creating and maintaining a bountiful harvest.
-It explains how to build the soil to maintain fertility; how to produce compost; how to plant, sow, and tend the various fruit and vegetable plants; how to rotate crops and practice companion planting; how to set up a favorable microclimate; how to deal with so-called weeds and pests; how to harvest at the right time; and finally how to store vegetables and herbs.
-Special emphasis is given to the art and science of composting, the compost being the „heart“ of any self-sufficient garden and a model for the cycle of life, death, and rebirth.
+Out of my own gardening experience and on the practical front, the book works as a manual for creating and maintaining a bountiful harvest.
+It explains how to build the soil to maintain fertility; how to produce compost; how to plant, sow, and tend the various fruit and vegetable plants; how to rotate crops and practice companion planting; how to set up a favorable microclimate; how to deal with so-called weeds and pests; how to harvest at the right time; and how to store vegetables and herbs.
+Special emphasis is given to the art and science of composting, the compost being the “heart“ of any self-sufficient garden and a model for the cycle of life, death, and rebirth.